 The true measure of model quality is its generality: how accurately it predicts prices for apartment feature vectors not found in the training data.
 Even a crappy model like a dictionary can memorize training data and spit back accurate prices for that same training data.
 To test for model generality, we need a validation strategy.
 This is a big, important topic and one that we'll revisit throughout the book.
 For now, let's look at a common validation strategies called the hold out method.

 We were given a single data set: the training data.
 If we train on that entire data set, how can we measure accuracy on data not in the training set?
 We don't have any other data to use for validation.
 The answer is to hold out, say, 20% of the training data, splitting the original data set into two: a smaller training set and a validation set.
 Validation set is data used only for generality testing of our model, not in training the model.
 Which 20% to hold out is sometimes nontrivial, but for the apartment data, a random subset is fine.

 If you run that code multiple times, you'll notice that different runs get different validation errors because of the variability in selecting the validation subset.
-That's not a good characteristic, but we'll tackle this problem in Chapter 7 Evaluating Regressor Performance using a more stable validation strategy called k-fold cross validation.
+That's not a good characteristic, but we'll look at more stable metrics in Section 9.1.1 Splitting time-insensitive datasets, such as k-fold cross validation.